gauravchopracg/Two-Layer-Neural-Network/README.md

 ============

-The network has the following architecture: input - fully connected layer - RELU - fully connected layer - softmax The outputs of the second fully-connected layer are the scores for each class.
+The network has the following architecture: input - fully connected layer - RELU - fully connected layer - softmax.

+The outputs of the second fully-connected layer are the scores for each class.